Aylett Art Foundry

 Featured in museum, corporate and private collections, Rubin Peacock’s bronze sculptures are unique creations cast in his own foundry and hand-finished by him.
 These works emerge from a timeless appreciation of form, unity, tension and mysticism.
 They stand solidly, unshakable in their concentration of energy and purity of craftsmanship.
 Emerging from centuries of sculptural tradition in bronze, they are totems very much of today.
 They pry into the idioms of our time, yet retain the influence and sincerity of their European past.
 These sculptures merge the architectonic rigidity of geometrical shapes with an organic strength and flowing force of nature.

-A link will soon be provided to the digital version published by VCU Libraries.
+Click the link below for the the digital version published by VCU Libraries.

 Arthur C. Clarke